rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

 RethinkDB:

 - By using __embedded arrays__.
-- By linking documents stored in __multiple tables__ (similarly to traditional relational database systems).
+- By linking documents stored in __multiple tables__ (similar to traditional relational database systems).

-Let's explore advantages and disadvantages of each approach.
-We'll use a simple blog database that stores information about authors and their posts to illustrate each approach.
+Let's explore the advantages and disadvantages of each approach.
+We'll use a simple blog database that stores information about authors and their posts to demonstrate them.

 # Using embedded arrays #